Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Algorithms for the Close Hadamard Problem

+To facilitate analysis in the spin system case, we first use the idealized state given by Eq~(\ref{Eq:idealized_input}), and then reintroduce the effect of the probability distribution of the optimally squeezed state at the end.
+We proceed by breaking the proof of Theorem~\ref{CHPinSS} up into two claims one for the restricted case and one for the unrestricted case.

-With the idealized input state simplified to where we have suppressed the normalization factor~$\frac{1}{\sqrt{2}}$ in Eq.~(\ref{Eq:idealized_input}), the action of the algorithm on the input state is expressed as The $N$-bit string $z$ represents the function $f$.
+We suppress the normalization factor~$\frac{1}{\sqrt{2}}$ and express the idealized input state as We will suppress this normalization factor in all equations having a simple two-component superposition in order to make the equations easier to read.
+The action of the algorithm on the input state is expressed as The $N$-bit string $z$ represents the function $f$.
 We show that the algorithm efficiently solves both versions of the close Hadamard problem.

 \begin{claim} The restricted close Hadamard problem can be solved with certainty in a single oracle query using the quantum circuit given in Fig.~\ref{fig:SVDJCircuit} and the idealized input state given by Eq.~(\ref{Eq:AlgInput}). \end{claim}